What Is Endometriosis?

 Frequently Asked Questions

-Endometriosis is the presence of tissue similar to the endometrium outside the uterus, causing chronic inflammation and pain.
-The 7- to 10-year delay in diagnosis occurs because menstrual pain is frequently normalized by society, there is no accessible diagnostic biomarker, and the symptoms mimic other conditions such as IBS and cystitis.
+Endometriosis is the presence of endometrium-like tissue outside the uterus, causing chronic inflammation and pain.
+The 7- to 10-year diagnostic delay happens because society frequently normalizes menstrual pain, there is no accessible diagnostic biomarker, and symptoms mimic other conditions such as IBS and cystitis.

-The acupuncturist physician acts mainly on central sensitization — the mechanism that perpetuates pain beyond the ectopic implants.
-The mechanisms include activation of descending inhibitory pain pathways, reduction of inflammatory cytokines (TNF-alpha, IL-6), and regulation of the autonomic nervous system.
+The medical acupuncturist works mainly on central sensitization — the mechanism that perpetuates pain beyond the ectopic implants.
+Mechanisms include activating descending inhibitory pain pathways, reducing inflammatory cytokines (TNF-alpha, IL-6), and regulating the autonomic nervous system.
 It does not act directly on the implants.

-No. Hormonal treatment (dienogest, levonorgestrel IUD, contraceptives) acts on the implants by reducing estrogenic stimulation.
-Acupuncture complements by modulating chronic pain, especially the noncyclic component mediated by central sensitization.
-The combination of the two approaches is more effective than either alone.
+No. Hormonal treatment (dienogest, levonorgestrel IUD, contraceptives) acts on implants by reducing estrogenic stimulation.
+Acupuncture complements it by modulating chronic pain, especially the noncyclic component mediated by central sensitization.
+Combining the two approaches is more effective than either alone.

-A reassessment after 8 to 12 initial sessions is recommended.
+Reassessment after 8 to 12 initial sessions is recommended.
 The response is gradual, with growing benefits over 3 to 6 months of regular treatment.
-Periodic maintenance (biweekly or monthly) may be necessary to sustain benefits in cases of established central sensitization.
+Periodic maintenance (biweekly or monthly) may be needed to sustain benefits in cases of established central sensitization.

 It can.
-Infertility is present in 30 to 50% of women with endometriosis, resulting from adhesions, tubal dysfunction, endometrial alterations, and follicular inflammation.
+Infertility affects 30 to 50% of women with endometriosis, resulting from adhesions, tubal dysfunction, endometrial alterations, and follicular inflammation.
 Women with mild to moderate endometriosis frequently conceive naturally; severe cases may require in vitro fertilization.

-The Cochrane review on acupuncture for endometriosis (Zhu et al., 2011) identified very limited evidence (based on 1 RCT, Wayne 2008) suggesting possible benefit on pelvic pain and dysmenorrhea — the evidence remains insufficient for firm conclusion.
-Larger subsequent trials are necessary.
-The favorable safety profile justifies considering acupuncture as a complement to conventional treatment in the context of shared decision-making.
+The Cochrane review on acupuncture for endometriosis (Zhu et al., 2011) identified very limited evidence (based on 1 RCT, Wayne 2008) suggesting possible benefit on pelvic pain and dysmenorrhea — the evidence remains insufficient for firm conclusions.
+Larger subsequent trials are needed.
+The favorable safety profile justifies considering acupuncture as a complement to conventional treatment within shared decision-making.

 No. Pregnancy can temporarily relieve symptoms through hormonal suppression during pregnancy and breastfeeding.
 However, the disease frequently returns after cycle normalization.
 In addition, recommending pregnancy as "treatment" is ethically inadequate and can pressure women who do not yet desire to become pregnant.

 It is the most severe form of endometriosis, with implants that penetrate more than 5 mm below the peritoneal surface.
 It frequently affects the rectovaginal septum, uterosacral ligaments, bowel, and bladder.
-It causes intense dysmenorrhea, deep dyspareunia, catamenial dyschezia, and can compromise adjacent organs.
+It causes severe dysmenorrhea, deep dyspareunia, and catamenial dyschezia, and can compromise adjacent organs.

-Start with a gynecologist — preferably one with experience in endometriosis.
-For complex cases (suspicion of deep endometriosis, infertility, treatment failure), evaluation at a specialized center is recommended.
-The acupuncturist physician can be incorporated into multimodal care for the management of chronic pain.
+Start with a gynecologist — preferably one experienced in endometriosis.
+For complex cases (suspected deep endometriosis, infertility, treatment failure), evaluation at a specialized center is recommended.
+A medical acupuncturist can be incorporated into multimodal care for chronic pain management.